 Graduate Residential College Coordinator

 Sierra Burton is a former NCAA Division 1 student-athlete who transferred to and graduated from USC with a Bachelor’s degree in Neuroscience and Honors in Multimedia Scholarship through Media Arts and Practice from the USC School of Cinematic Arts.
 While at USC, she spent a summer as an Orientation Advisor, was a Resident Assistant for two years, a student Manager at Lyon Recreation Center, and served two years as a student-manager for USC Men’s and Women’s Swimming & Diving.
 As a Resident Assistant, Sierra developed a strong passion for student-development and thrives on creating valuable experiences for students in order to help them achieve their academic, professional, and personal goals.
-She is currently in her first year at USC Rossier where she is pursuing an M.Ed. in Education Counseling.
+She is currently in her second year at USC Rossier where she is pursuing an M.Ed. in Post-secondary Administration and Student Affairs.
 Sierra loves all things USC; she has been a die-hard USC Football fan since the days of Matt Leinart.
 When she isn’t at a USC Football game, Sierra is active within the animal rights community as a vegan food photographer in the Los Angeles area.
 She enjoys photography, food adventures, trips to the beach, the Rich Roll podcast, and spending as much time as possible with her cat, Nala.

 Faculty in Residence, Marks Hall